 Go for the Trendy and Cozy with Smaller House Designs

 Can you live big in a small house?
-And by small we don’t mean – in this case – the “tiny” home totaling 200-600 square feet of space but a more expansive 1000–1500-square-foot design.
+And by small, we don’t mean – in this case – the “tiny” home totaling 200-600 square feet of space but a more expansive 1000–1500-square-foot design.

 Within these homes, there can be two or three bedrooms, two baths, open floor plans, modern kitchens, basements, and outdoor living features for relaxing and entertaining.
 From the exterior, they can be quaint, traditional, classic, definitely eye-catching, and full of character.
 Walk into one of the homes, and find smartly designed interiors and fixtures that are comfortable and imaginative.

 A delightful 1-story Craftsman-style home packs 3 bedrooms, 2 baths, walk-in closets, an open floor plan with a Great Room, front and rear porches, a two-bay garage, and other amenities in 1,381 square feet of living space.
-Check out the floor plan directly below (Plan #142-1153).
+Check out the floor plan below (Plan #142-1153).

-In addition to the bedrooms and baths, the floor plan shows a walk-in pantry, eat-in kitchen with a kitchen island, and a laundry/utility room (Plan #142-1153).
+In addition to the bedrooms and baths, the floor plan shows a walk-in pantry, an eat-in kitchen with a kitchen island, and a laundry/utility room (Plan #142-1153).

-Once the norm in the 1950s, the 1000–1500-square-foot home is becoming a popular, affordable and versatile option for young families with growing children, empty nesters and Baby Boomers.
+Once the norm in the 1950s, the 1000–1500-square-foot home is becoming a popular, affordable, and versatile option for young families with growing children, empty nesters, and Baby Boomers.
 As more Americans choose smaller, eco-friendly homes, there is an increasing awareness that living in a home that’s 1000–1500 square feet doesn’t mean a cramped lifestyle.
 Surprises abound with all of their features and conveniences, usually identified with homes that have more square footage.